willslater99/Sonnet-Of-The-Damned-Band-Site/new-README.md

 <a></a>
 #### Fonts
-For my websites fonts, I made use of [Google Fonts](https://fonts.google.com/ "Google Fonts") to find what was available to me.
+For my websites fonts, I made use of [Google Fonts](https://fonts.google.com/) to find what was available to me.
 I didn't need anything for the heading as was making use of the bands logo, so wanted to find something to stand out in other places and eventually settled on using Russo One for the navbar, as it was adventurous, and would likely get annoying if used for whole paragraphs, but worked perfectly for 5 large single word links and a sub-header on each page.

 As a backup for Russo One I used sans-serif as its extremely readable and very reliable, and decided to make use of that for the rest of the text on the website for the exact same reasons.

 <a></a>
 #### Icons
-I have decided to implement icons, using the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
-The icons that I chose are self explanatory and are in line with the overall feeling of the website.
-I will make sure that the icons are styled according to the website.
-I will use some icons to make the website more visually appealing but not to overtake the content.
-The navigation menu will transform into a hamburger icon to make it more simple to use on mobile.
+To compliment the fonts, I decided to make use of icons for my social medias links, and realised very quickly that [Font Awesome](https://fontawesome.com/) would be the best way to do it.
+With three simple searches I was able to find the right icons for my social medias, and were easily styled to fit in with the header bar around it and to match the band logo next to (or above if on mobile) it.
+For the navbar icon I used the bootstrap default one, but made modifications to it as bootstrap only provides an off-white and off-black one and I wanted a pure white one with a clear border to make it match the social icons and band logo.

 The website is for fans of the band and potential fans and is made to serve two seperate purposes.